vricha216/Projects/README.md

-A simple code for creating a s Resume.
+A simple code for creating a Resume.